Resolution Financial Services logo

 Resolution Accounting distinguishes itself through integrated service delivery—all three levels of financial services available under one roof, eliminating the need for business owners to coordinate with multiple vendors.
 They emphasize personalized, one-on-one support and claim to tailor software solutions and accounting packages to client needs.
 The company communicates directly with clients' tax accountants during tax season and positions themselves as continuously available advisors rather than transactional service providers.

-The company is best suited for small business owners who need professional financial management but lack internal accounting expertise or bandwidth.
+The company is best suited for small business owners who need professional financial management but lack internal accounting experience context or bandwidth.
 However, potential clients should note that the website lacks specific pricing information, service-level agreements, credentials of individual team members, and concrete examples of client results.
 There is no indication this is a free service despite the category—this appears to be a paid professional services firm.

 Services & Features